 Terraform code testing : start by using linters

-You can execute a linter directly on your laptop if that is what you want or execute it on your CI/CD system because you want to ensure others respects some coding conventions or standardization.
+Linters are tool you can execute directly on your laptop or on your CI/CD system because you want to ensure others respects some coding conventions or standardization.

 Perform unit testing on your Terraform code with TDD

 Basically when you start doing some TDD, you write unit tests, like : “well I want to create my VPC and my VPC is supposed to have this address space”.
-So, you will do exactly what you would do in engineering: you start by writing your tests, then you write your function, in Terraform it is called a
+The next step is to write your function (in Terraform it is called a

-resource, then you execute that.
-I would use any
+resource) and then to execute that.
+As we’ll see later, I would use any

-RSpec derivative tools for that: Serverspec, InSpec… and your TDD steps would look something like:
+RSpec derivative tools for that: Serverspec, InSpec… Your TDD steps would look something like:

 - Write the resource and it doesn’t fail because it will launch in an isolated environment (especially that VPC).

-It’s going to test what you wanted and then it’s going to destroy it.
-You can do exactly what you would do in engineering as well, like in your CI, execute all the tests on pull requests.
-Choosing how much security you want once you get started on testing is a sensitive subject.
+Through this process you are going to test what you wanted and then destroy it.
+You can do exactly what you would do in engineering, like in your CI : execute all the tests on pull requests.
+By the way, choosing how much security you want once you get started on testing is a sensitive subject.
 I personally execute all the tests prior to merging anything, but I’m much lighter during the pull request phase, because launching all the tests, all the times, at each commit can be very long.